khanson679/kilobyteofhelium.net/posts/2022/12/personality-types.md

 It's a bit strange compared to the other traits, in that high neuroticism seems to be mostly a bad thing.
 For example, high neuroticism is associated with risk of clinical anxiety and depression, which certainly seems maladaptive since these conditions generally make it *harder* to deal with one's problems.

-As someone who is somewhat neurotic, I would speculate that the benefit of negative emotions is that they can serve as a wake-up call when things are amiss.
+As someone who is moderately neurotic, I would speculate that the benefit of negative emotions is that they can serve as a wake-up call when things are amiss.
 For example, I get pretty upset with myself when I think I screwed up somehow, more so when I *know* that I screwed up.
-This is a pretty strong motivator to not make the same mistake again.
+This is a pretty strong motivator to never make the same mistake again.
-Life is probably easier for non-neurotic people, but there are probably downsides to being too happy-go-lucky as well.
+Life is probably easier for non-neurotic people, but there are downsides to being too happy-go-lucky as well.

 # Openness